Designing Effective Online Surveys

 Online surveys are not a panacea, however.
 Web-based surveys make use of digital technologies that differ in marked ways from other survey modes, raising the question of how the mode of data collection influences results.
 Web surveys also can also be completed on both computers and mobile devices, a fact which comes with its own set of possibilities and pitfalls.
 And respondents recruited online are generally far from representative of most populations of interest.

 This course provides a practical introduction to designing effective web surveys and working with online respondents.
-Particular attention is given to how choices made at the design stage affect response rates and data quality, with an emphasis on highlighting actionable design strategies.
+Particular attention is given to how choices made at the questionnaire-writing and web-design stages affect response rates and data quality, with an emphasis on highlighting actionable design strategies.
 We also delve deeply into the advantages and disadvantages of using online samples and evaluate design-based and post-hoc approaches to addressing some of the challenges associated with online research.

-Starting January 27, we are offering this seminar as a 3-day synchronous*, remote workshop.
-Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
+Starting August 9, we are offering this seminar as a 4-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 Closed captioning is available for all live and recorded sessions.